 How do you negotiate a medical bill if the charges are legitimate but unaffordable?

 Even if a bill is accurate, the amount owed may be genuinely unmanageable.
 Negotiation is not only possible — it's expected.
-Hospitals, especially nonprofit facilities, are legally required under IRS 501(r) rules to have financial assistance programs (also called charity care).
+Nonprofit tax-exempt hospitals that participate in Medicare or Medicaid are legally required under IRS 501(r) rules to have financial assistance programs (also called charity care).
 Here's how to approach it:

 - Ask for the hospital's financial assistance policy in writing.
 Nonprofit hospitals must make this publicly available.
 Income eligibility thresholds often extend to 200–400% of the federal poverty level.